MuseTag/musetag.github.io/10-quickstart.md

 ## What's Next?

-- **Combine with Markdown**: Use all standard Markdown features alongside MarkPlot annotations.
+- **Combine with Markdown**: Use all standard Markdown features alongside MuseTag annotations.
 - **Explore Modifiers**: Try `.mood()`, `.Status(draft)`, or create your own.
 - **Build Your World**: Create a consistent set of characters, places, and events.
 - **Structure Your Narrative**: Use annotations to track plot arcs and themes.
-- **Stay tuned for tools**: While dedicated MarkPlot tools are still in development, your annotations are future-proof and will be compatible with upcoming editors and visualization utilities.
+- **Stay tuned for tools**: While dedicated MuseTag tools are still in development, your annotations are future-proof and will be compatible with upcoming editors and visualization utilities.
-- **Join the community**: Share your feedback, ideas, or questions on [GitHub Discussions](https://github.com/MarkPlot/markplot.github.io/discussions)!
+- **Join the community**: Share your feedback, ideas, or questions on [GitHub Discussions](https://github.com/MuseTag/musetag.github.io/discussions)!
-- **Future-proof**: Any text you annotate with MarkPlot today will remain compatible with future tools and workflows.
+- **Future-proof**: Any text you annotate with MuseTag today will remain compatible with future tools and workflows.

 ## Tips

 - Develop a consistent annotation style for your project.
 - Use annotations sparingly at first—you can always add more later.
 - Consider creating a simple legend of your most-used annotations.
-- Remember that MarkPlot annotations can be completely hidden from your final reader.
+- Remember that MuseTag annotations can be completely hidden from your final reader.
 - Use visible parameters `[]` when you want the information to appear in your text.
 - Use invisible parameters `()` when you want to store metadata only.
 - You can combine multiple modifiers of different types on the same entity.